cameronw-502/The-Void/README.md

 4. Show/hide one or more content areas or elements on your site through clicking a button or some other user interaction.
 This was used on all the question pages.

+HINT:

+For a hidden feature type in "Elon Musk" on the leaderboard.